-- 1. New structures and substantial improvement to structures in areas of special flood hazard shall be anchored to prevent flotation, collapse, or lateral movement during the base flood.
-This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces. - 1.2.
-Fuel tanks shall be anchored in accordance with FEMA's Principles and Practices for the Design and Construction of Flood Resistant Building Utility Systems, available online at www.fema.gov.
+(1) New Structures and Substantial Improvement to Structures in areas of special Flood hazard shall be anchored to prevent flotation, collapse, or lateral movement during a Base Flood.
+This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces.

+(2) Fuel tanks shall be anchored in accordance with FEMA's Principles and Practices for the Design and Construction of Flood Resistant Building Utility Systems, available online at www.fema.gov.